Search RHCG Website

 When should I get help?

-If your child has any of the following:
+If your child has any of the following signs:

-• Has blue lips
+• Your child has blue lips

-• Becomes pale, mottled and feels abnormally cold to touch
+• Your child is pale, mottled (blotchy skin) or feels cold to touch

-You need urgent help.
+You need help now.

 Go to the nearest Hospital Emergency Department or phone 999

-If your child has any of the following:
+If your child has any of the following signs:

-• Seems to be getting worse or if you are worried
+• Your child is getting worse or if you are worried

-You need to contact a doctor or nurse today.
+You need to speak to a doctor or nurse today.

-Please ring your GP surgery or call NHS 111 - dial 111
+Phone your GP surgery or call NHS 111 - dial 111

-If none of the above features are present
+If your child has none of the above signs

 Self care